swansontec/outline2c/doc/syntax.markdown

 Escaping
 --------

-By default, the outline2c compiler treats its input as pain C code, and simply writes it to the output file.
+By default, the outline2c compiler treats its input as pain C code and simply writes it to the output file.
 Statements intended for outline2c must begin with the special `\ol` escape code.
 Outline2c ignores escape codes that occur inside C-style comments (`/**/`), C++-style comments (`//`), and strings.

 Basic usage
 -----------

 The `outline` keyword creates an outline.
-All outlines have a name, and can contain any number of items.
+Outlines can contain any number of items.
 Here is an example:

     \ol breakfast = outline {
       eggs;